 Once the gnocchi is done searing, I remove the gnocchi from the pan onto a paper towel-lined plate and let them rest.
 This allows me to cook the rest of the dish and not have greasy or soggy gnocchi.

 Tool to use

-Hey a bonus tip!
-You all are so lucky!
-Now I try not to be too picky about certain tools to use in the kitchen, in fact I really hate one purpose tools.
+Hey, a bonus tip!
+You all are so lucky.
+Now I try not to be too picky about certain tools to use in the kitchen, in fact, I really hate one purpose tools.
 But!
 I will say that the best thing I have found to quickly turn over gnocchi quickly, was a fish spatula.
 This is different than your run-of-the-mill spatula, in that this tool is specifically designed to have a nifty curve that is perfect to fit the curve of fish when you’re searing them.
 This is also great for turning over multiple gnocchi at a time and can sort of cradle them in its curvature while turning them.
-It’s a s simple tool and it doesn’t cost an arm and a leg!
+It’s a simple tool and it doesn’t cost an arm and a leg!

-In order to keep the gnocchi from over cooking, I remove them from the pan and cook the rest of my ingredients.
-Once the meal is pretty much ready to go, I add my gnocchi back into the pan so that they pick up the flavors that have been developing without them turning to mush.
+In order to keep the gnocchi from overcooking, I remove them from the pan and cook the rest of my ingredients.
+Once the meal is pretty much ready to go, I add my potato gnocchi back into the pan so that they pick up the flavors that have been developing without them turning to mush.
 I also find that boiling gnocchi tends to make them gummy and chewy, rather than having a melt-in-your-mouth consistency.

 I hope that you enjoy this recipe a lot and have fun cooking the gnocchi this way!